 Top Five Manner Hints

-1. Smile at the audience.
+1. Smile at the audience and make eye contact.

 3. Pause between ideas to let them sink into the audience.

 4. Vary your voice when you start a new point.

 5. Use body language and gestures to liven up your speech.